miguelmich/envato-cli/README.md

 # envato-license-check

-This is a command line client Envato API license validator.
+This is a command line client Envato API license validator, useful when you need to validate a purchase with the license id.

 ## Getting Started

 *  Install with npm: `npm install -g envato-license-check`
-*  Run it with `envato`
+*  Run it with `envato [command] [arguments]`

 ### Initial Setup
 When running the first time (or if you didn't create a config file), it will ask you for your Envato username and API Key and a new config file will be created in `~/.envato-cli.json` with this data.
 If you want you can create or modify this file manually.